Our laboratory’s primary goal is to understand the mechanisms that link perturbations in metabolism to the development of heart disease.

 - To delineate the mechanisms that link perturbations in metabolism and metabolic intermediates to cellular signaling and epigenetic regulation.

 - To provide an environment for collaborative research, both within the lab and the larger scientific community while fostering the training and professional development needed for our team to progress in their individual career goals.

-The primary goal of the R01-funded research in the laboratory is to determine the role of glucose fluctuations in the regulation of DNA methylation in transgenic models of glucose uptake and signaling related to diabetes.
+The primary goal of the R01-funded research in the laboratory is to determine the role of glucose fluctuations in the regulation of DNA methylation in transgenic models of glucose uptake and signaling related to diabetes; additionally, one family of kinases that regulate mitochondrial substrate selection and utilization (i.e., PDK) play distinct roles in mortality, cardiac hypertrophy, mitochondrial oxidative metabolism, and signaling to transcriptional pathways in the nucleus mediated by epigenetics (i.e., histone acetylation).
 Other projects in the laboratory include determining the role of the protein post-translational modification O-GlcNAc in regulating cardiac cellular function.